MISS-ABMS/2020nl_pandemic/README.md

 - test-and-isolate
 	- ? who is tested ? all infected people? which tracability of the contact cases ?
 	- ? duration of isolation
+	-> proposition of Lazlo : strategy with extensive and fast testing when an infected person is detected

 Virus dynamics
 	- contagion_probability 10% (? how much is it around 10%) (if your are in the same place)